kant/google-api-nodejs-client/README.md

 #### Using API keys

 You may need to send an API key with the request you are going to make.
-The following uses an API key to make a request to the Google+ API service to retrieve a person's profile given a userId:
+The following uses an API key to make a request to the Google+ API service to retrieve a person's profile given a `userId`:

 ``` js
 var {google} = require('googleapis');